eonu/sequentia/docs/sections/preprocessing/center.rst

-.. _normalize:
+.. _center:

-Normalization (``normalize``)
+Centering (``center``)
 =============================

-Normalizing centers an observation sequence about the mean of its observations – that is, given:
+Centers an observation sequence about the mean of its observations – that is, given:

 .. math::